 About 3kms down the trail, Ganesh struggled to climb.
-Damodhar clarified to the others that he otherwise had great stamina but last night they were drunk and he had puked during the drive.
+Damodhar clarified to the others that he otherwise had great stamina but last night they had drunk a lot of alcohol and he had puked during the drive.
 They arrived at Kalasa at around 4 AM and then rested till dawn to take the jeep ride to the homestay.
 The others listened but showed no interest in continuing the discussion.
-They preferred silence and enjoyed the views.
-Kudremukh peak looked amazing from the mountain opposite to it; that they were in.
+They preferred silence and thus enjoyed the views.
+Kudremukh peak looked amazing from where they sat.

 At the signboard of Shola heights, a home stay, they all rested and waited for Prakash and the couple to join.